spinnaker/spinnaker.github.io/community/contributing/docs/docs-style-guide.md

 ## Configuring parameters for custom webhook stages
 ~~~~~~~~~

-## Line breaks
+### Line breaks
-Use a single newline to separate block-level content like headings, lists, images, code blocks, paragraphs, and others.
+U#se a single newline to separate block-level content like headings, lists, images, code blocks, paragraphs, and others.

-## Use camel case for API objects
+### Use camel case for API objects

 Use the same uppercase and lowercase letters that are used in the
 actual object name when you write about API objects.
 The names of API objects use [Camel case](https://en.wikipedia.org/wiki/Camel_case).